Lack of appetite

 All of the beginner cannabis growers out there can take a massive sigh of relief because Blue Cheese weed is thankfully a pretty simple strain to cultivate.

 This strain is naturally resistant to mold, which is a plus because Blue Cheese thrives the most outdoors in cold climates due to its original UK roots.

 Unlike some indicas, Blue Cheese weed is pretty average in height, with stems that usually spread out and stretch far and wide.

-Medical Benefits of Blue Cheese Weed
+Medical Benefits of the Blue Cheese Strain

-Possible Negative Effects of Blue Cheese
+Possible Side Effects of the Blue Cheese Strain

-Final Thoughts: Blue Cheese Strain
+Final Thoughts on the Blue Cheese Strain

 This pleasant indica-dominant strain has left a real mark on the cannabis community, traveling almost halfway across the globe to California, where it has become a favorite of both patients and ‘cannasseurs’ alike.

 While the Blue Cheese strain has a typical cheese-like flavor and aroma, its Blueberry lineage is noticeable in its sweet, fruity flavor.
 Seasoned cannabis consumers will likely enjoy this strain’s effects; however, newbies should take note of Blue Cheese’s relatively high THC level, which can reach 20%.